realmagicgreen/magicgreenastro/src/content/posts/biocoenosis-natural-forests/index.md

 ## Akira MIYAWAKI

-Beginning in the 1970s, MIYAWAKI advocated for the restoration of natural forests.[5]
+Beginning in the 1970s, MIYAWAKI advocated for the restoration of natural forests.

-In 1992, he said he believed that the Earth Summit in Rio de Janeiro failed to emphasize the protection of native forests, most of which continued to decline.[6](https://en.wikipedia.org/wiki/Akira_MIYAWAKI#cite_ref-:0_6-1)
+In 1992, he said he believed that the Earth Summit in Rio de Janeiro failed to emphasize the protection of native forests, most of which continued to decline.
+[Read more](https://en.wikipedia.org/wiki/Akira_MIYAWAKI)

 Using the concept of potential natural vegetation, MIYAWAKI developed, tested, and refined a method of ecological engineering today known as the MIYAWAKI method to restore native forests from seeds of native trees on very degraded soils that were deforested and without humus.

-With the results of his experiments, he restored protective forests in over 1,300 sites in Japan and various tropical countries, in particular in the Pacific region[8](https://en.wikipedia.org/wiki/Akira_MIYAWAKI#cite_ref-8) in the form of SHELTERBELTS, woodlands, and WOODLOTS, including urban, port, and industrial areas.
+With the results of his experiments, he restored protective forests in over 1,300 sites in Japan and various tropical countries, in particular in the Pacific region in the form of SHELTERBELTS, woodlands, and WOODLOTS, including urban, port, and industrial areas.

 ![Sasayama1](./sasayama.jpg)

-MIYAWAKI demonstrated that rapid restoration of forest cover and soil was possible by using a selection of pioneer and secondary indigenous species that were densely planted and provided with mycorrhiza.[6]
+MIYAWAKI demonstrated that rapid restoration of forest cover and soil was possible by using a selection of pioneer and secondary indigenous species that were densely planted and provided with mycorrhiza.

 MIYAWAKI observed trees that traditionally grew around temples, shrines, and cemeteries in Japan, such as the Japanese blue oak, CASTANOPSIS CUSPIDATA, bamboo-leaf oak, Japanese chestnut trees, and MACHILUS THUNBERGII.
 He believed that they were relicts of the primary forest.

 Meanwhile, he noted that trees such as Japanese cedar, cypress and larch pine, supposedly native to Japan, had been introduced into Japan over centuries by foresters to produce timber.

-MIYAWAKI reflected on the consequences of the change in composition and structure of most Japanese forests, most of which do not contain solely their original natural vegetation.[7](https://en.wikipedia.org/wiki/Akira_MIYAWAKI#cite_ref-MIYAWAKI_1980-1989_7-1)
+MIYAWAKI reflected on the consequences of the change in composition and structure of most Japanese forests, most of which do not contain solely their original natural vegetation.

 He calculated that only 0.06% of contemporary Japanese forests were indigenous forests.